 An Evidence-based Program that can Prevent Type 2 Diabetes

 The Center for Community Health & Prevention is collaborating with several partners to create Diabetes Prevention Programs (DPP) across the community.

-- Results that matter: the Diabetes Prevention Program has been shown to prevent or delay Type 2 Diabetes by supporting participants to increase activity levels and lose 5 to 7% of their body weight.
+- Results that matter: the Diabetes Prevention Program has been shown to prevent or delay type 2 diabetes by supporting participants to increase activity levels and lose 5 to 7 percent of their body weight.